 - What advanced functions will I need, think courses, memberships, email marketing integrations?

 Understanding the ways that people might arrive on your website is essential.
 The old saying ‘if you build it they will come’ couldn’t be further from the truth.
 You need a plan to promote your website and get relevant people to view your content.
 Here are some great options:

 - Promote on social media

 How to do website planning and strategy

 Experienced website designers have received dozens of copy documents that start ‘Hello and welcome to my website’, this is a clear sign that the client doesn’t understand their audience or how to connect with them.
 Good designers have created a process their clients can use to write better copy and get more clarity around their brand in general.
 This process should take you through all the things you need to do to create a plan for your website and your website copy.
 Over the years I’ve had a lot of different processes to help clients with this, from Google docs to fillable PDFs.
 This year I have built a personalised portal that guides clients through each step and helps us share content and feedback.
+As part of our process we have an in depth strategy call with every client and then provide custom website wireframes with prompts and hints so we all know exactly what content needs to be provided.
 Each designer will work in different ways, be sure to ask about this when choosing a designer.